Augusta woman bitten by snake on porch, experts share how to react

 Additionally, Francoeur told us many people may get a snake repellant for the yard that is electronic, but she told us that device will not always work.
 Others will try to place down mothballs, but that method is unsafe.

 Anyone wanting to get rid of snakes in your yard can for free.
-Just head to Facebook, type in CSRA Free Snake Relocation and send a messenger.
+Just head to Facebook, type in CSRA Free Snake Relocation and send a message.